jasmine-y-wang/collageify/README.md

 **Optional Nice-to-have Stories**

-* Play a song from collage through Spotify (on details screen of that song)
+* Play an album from collage through Spotify (on details screen of that album)
-* Calculate and show stats for collage on details screen (like energy or valence, which can indicate mood)
+* Calculate and show stats for album on details screen (like energy or valence, which can indicate mood)
 * Post collage with a caption
 * Like posts

-* Comment on posts
+**Additional Stories**

+* Get song recommendations based on an album and tap to play a track
+* Compare collages from feed with user's own collages

 ### 2. Screen Archetypes